Andrew Benintendi Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals rank 25th in baseball in home runs allowed (48 total, 1.4 per game).
+- The Royals surrender the fifth-most home runs in baseball (51 total, 1.4 per game).

-- Greinke (1-4) takes the mound for the Royals in his eighth start of the season.
-He's put together a 5.25 ERA in 36 2/3 innings pitched, with 25 strikeouts.
+- Keller gets the start for the Royals, his eighth of the season.
+He is 2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched.

-- The righty's last appearance was on Wednesday against the Baltimore Orioles, when he went five scoreless innings while allowing three hits.
+- In his last appearance on Saturday against the Oakland Athletics, the righty went 4 1/3 innings, allowing six earned runs while surrendering 11 hits.

+- In seven games this season, the 27-year-old has an ERA of 4.67, with 6.5 strikeouts per nine innings.
+Opponents are hitting .276 against him.

 © 2023 Data Skrive.
 All rights reserved.